 With the merging of big data, machine learning, process automation and AI into software-defined networking, it’s possible to make network management and application provisioning easier and more efficient for IT managers.
 That means greater network efficiencies and better business results.

-- Make it informational: Start with a data lake that incorporates information from a variety of sources—including the enterprise voice network, LAN services, core network, ticketing, quoting, security and SaaS providers—and stream it into an insights engine that turns that data into a complete, understandable view of network performance from the highest level to a site-by-site breakdown.
+Start with a data lake that incorporates information from a variety of sources—including the enterprise voice network, LAN services, core network, ticketing, quoting, security and SaaS providers—and stream it into an insights engine that turns that data into a complete, understandable view of network performance from the highest level to a site-by-site breakdown.
 IT managers will gain enhanced visibility and control to help them make decisions faster.

-- Make it actionable: Taking that pool of data a step further, use it to alert IT managers about any network events they need to take action on.
+Taking that pool of data a step further, use it to alert IT managers about any network events they need to take action on.
 For example, if the system detects a spike in network utilization from an application that doesn’t have any rules applied to it (a common issue with social apps and YouTube), it can recommend that a business policy be applied to that app.

-- Make it automated: Send notifications to IT every time a new app is identified, so the IT manager can decide if they want to allow it on the network and set up a business policy for it.
+Send notifications to IT every time a new app is identified, so the IT manager can decide if they want to allow it on the network and set up a business policy for it.
 Now add machine learning to automate that policy decision for future applications.

-- Make it predictive: Use past indicators to identify future results so IT can get ahead of network incidents.
+Use past indicators to identify future results so IT can get ahead of network incidents.
 Using SD-WAN as an example, if high latency is detected for a particular application, a secondary active-active connection can be pre-activated to avoid a network interruption.

-- Now serve it all up in a single pane of glass: Offer that functionality in a web-based portal that combines an orchestrator, a network monitoring system and a direct link to the service provider to create a true single pane of glass—an all-seeing, all-knowing interface that runs the entire network, applications and admin functions.
+Offer that functionality in a web-based portal that combines an orchestrator, a network monitoring system and a direct link to the service provider to create a true single pane of glass—an all-seeing, all-knowing interface that runs the entire network, applications and admin functions.
 As a bonus, offer the portal in a mobile app as well.

 WE Connect: crafting better digital tools for IT